Novartis

 Series B in 2021

 Aspen RxHealth is a Tampa, Florida-based company that provides an online platform designed to connect licensed pharmacists with patients requiring enhanced medication services.
-Through its app-based technology, Aspen RxHealth facilitates direct patient care by matching pharmacists to patients based on various social and clinical criteria, such as language and medication regimens.
-This platform enables health plans and providers to link their patients with a community of pharmacists who can deliver clinical services tailored to individual needs.
-The services offered include comprehensive medication reviews and targeted medication interventions, all aimed at optimizing communication and improving patient care.
+Through its app-based technology, Aspen RxHealth facilitates direct patient care by matching pharmacists with patients based on various social and clinical criteria, including language and medication regimens.
+The platform enables health plans and providers to efficiently link their patients to a community of pharmacists who can offer specialized clinical services, ranging from comprehensive medication reviews to targeted interventions.
+By optimizing communication and simplifying processes, Aspen RxHealth aims to improve patient outcomes and enhance the delivery of pharmaceutical care.

 GentiBio